Americans Abroad Weekend Preview: Dest, Pulisic, and more

 Spain

-Sergino Dest, Konrad De La Fuente and Barcelona face Real Madrid on Saturday.
+Sergino Dest, Konrad De La Fuente and Barcelona face Athletic Bilbao on Saturday.

 Segunda Liga